jeremyandrews/Argus-app/memory-bank/progress.md

 1. **UI Performance**
    - Interface becomes jittery during synchronization
-   - Status: May be partially improved by recent NSAttributedString handling fixes
+   - Status: Will be addressed by MVVM refactoring and async/await implementation
    - Priority: High

 2. **Database Limitations**
    - Current database design is difficult to modify
-   - Status: Improved by DatabaseCoordinator implementation; assessment ongoing
+   - Status: Will be resolved by migration to SwiftData
-   - Priority: Medium
+   - Priority: High

 ## Testing Status